 - Progressive Insurance v.
 Liberty Mutual Insurance Company (N.D.
-Ohio) -Defending major insurance company Liberty Mutual against assertions of financial services patent infringement involving two patents related to an automated insurance underwriting system.
+Ohio) – Defending major insurance company Liberty Mutual against assertions of financial services patent infringement involving two patents related to an automated insurance underwriting system.

 - Bilski v.
 Kappos (Federal Circuit / U.S. Supreme Court) – Authored amicus briefs filed at the Federal Circuit and the Supreme Court on behalf of the insurance industry, regarding Section 101 (patent eligible subject matter), business method patents, and patents addressing computerization of financial services.

 - Lincoln National Life Insurance v.
 Transamerica & other Major Life Insurance Companies (N.D.
 Iowa, N.D.
 Indiana, Federal Circuit) - Represented Transamerica at trial and on appeal to Federal Circuit resulting in finding of non-infringement of one of Lincoln’s variable annuity patents.
-Represented multiple life insurance companies in a variety of ongoing proceedings before the PTO, Indiana, and Iowa federal district courts, Federal Circuit, and the Supreme Court concerning Lincoln's portfolio of financial services patents addressing variable annuities.
+Represented multiple life insurance companies in a variety of proceedings before the PTO, Indiana, and Iowa federal district courts, Federal Circuit, and the Supreme Court concerning Lincoln's portfolio of financial services patents addressing variable annuity patents.

 - Stanford v.
 Roche (U.S Supreme Court) – Co-authored amicus brief in support of cert petition filed at the Supreme Court on behalf of 50 universities and university associations related to the disposition of patent rights under the Bayh-Dole Act.